Previous dayApril 30, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-At 20:42 UTC on April 30, 2026, a magnitude 3.4 tremor occurred 125 km SSE of Sand Point, Alaska.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
-The epicenter is at 54.306°, -159.714°.
+The USGS recorded this magnitude 3.4 earthquake 125 km SSE of Sand Point, Alaska at 20:42 UTC on April 30, 2026.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+Coordinates: 54.306°, -159.714°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30